-You may give us information about you by filling in forms on the site or mobile applications or by corresponding with us by email, phone or otherwise.
-This includes information you provide when you sign up to use services on our site, subscribe for other services, place an order through our site, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey and when you report a problem with our site.
-The information you give us may include your name, address, email address and phone number, financial and credit card information, personal description and photograph.
+You may give us information by filling in forms on the site or mobile applications, or by corresponding with us by email, phone or otherwise.
+This includes information you provide when you sign up to use services on our site, subscribe for other services, place an order through our site, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
+The information you give may include your name, address, email address and phone number, financial and credit card information, personal description and photograph.

-We collect some information about our users through using cookies on our website:
+We collect some information about our users by using cookies on our website.
+We do this to:

 We may use third-party organisations to conduct research on our website but your information will not be passed on to third-parties such as mailing organisations.